 Commissioned by the Royal Shakespeare Company, these plays were first staged at the Swan Theatre during “The Wondrous Imagination of Ovid” Festival, where they also formed the basis for special workshops and Ovid Discovery Days for young people.

-Directed by Alex Thorpe packet tracer 6.2.
+Directed by Alex Thorpe.
 Cast: Akiya Henry, Dharmesh Patel, Anna Leong Brophy, Jon Tarcy.
 Music composed by Sarah Llewellyn.

 The Stone (or, No One Disaster is Total)